TinyBeansStudio/Logging/README.md

 # TinyBeans.Logging
-The intended use of TinyBeans.Logging is to help improve logging without cluttering application logic or using magical components.
+The purpose TinyBeans.Logging is to help improve logging without cluttering application logic or using magical components.

+## Logging Aspect
 The primary component is the ILoggingAspect&lt;T&gt; interface.
 Though technically not an aspect since it does require manually calling, it still takes care of logging concerns when calling methods.
 Using the ILoggingAspect&lt;T&gt; interface is straight forward.

 First, add the ILoggingAspect&lt;T&gt; to your IServiceCollection in one of three ways.
 Using defaults, supplying the options, or supplying the configuration.
 ```cs